 Women Faculty Programs, The University of Texas MD Anderson Cancer Center

-This year's program is designed to give us an in-depth look at how we can improve the way we communicate on a number of levels, from first impressions to presentations.
+This year's program was designed to give participants an in-depth look at how they can improve the way they communicate on a number of levels, from first impressions to presentations.

 Being Heard: Part I – The Audience, The Message, The Script; Part II – Being Heard

-Cindy DiBiasi, partner at 3D Communications, will introduce key concepts and research on effective communications and being an engaging and confident presenter.
-She will discuss how to approach a presentation, including how to set a goal, develop messages, deliver with confidence, and be ready to answer difficult questions.
-Participants will then have a chance to present to Cindy and fellow ELUMs, and to receive feedback, helpful tips, and have the opportunity to ask questions.
+Cindy DiBiasi, partner at 3D Communications, introduced key concepts and research on effective communications and being an engaging and confident presenter.
+She discussed how to approach a presentation, including how to set a goal, develop messages, deliver with confidence, and be ready to answer difficult questions.
+Participants then had a chance to present to Cindy and fellow ELUMs, and to receive feedback and helpful tips, as well as having the opportunity to ask questions.